woocommerce/woocommerce-admin/readme.txt

 - Update: Task list component with new Experimental Task list. #6849
 - Update: Redirect to WC Home after setting up a payment method #6891

+== 2.2.6 5/7/2021 ==

+- Fix: Address an issue with OBW when installing only WooCommerce payments and Jetpack. #6957

 == 2.2.5 5/7/2021 ==

 - Fix: Calling of get_script_asset_filename with extra parameter #6955